spiralsim/SyConn/docs/instructions.rst

    - This is required because the dependency `menpo::osmesa <https://anaconda.org/menpo/osmesa>` is currently only available on linux-64.
    - Tested on Ubuntu 22.04.3 LTS

-Before you can set up SyConn, ensure that the latest version of `Anaconda <https://anaconda.org/>`__ package manager is installed on your system.
-Then you can install SyConn and all of its dependencies into a new conda
+Before you can set up SyConn, ensure that the latest version of the conda package manager is installed on your system.
-`environment <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`__
+`Anaconda <https://anaconda.org>`__ with `libmamba <https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community>`__ seems to be the fastest option.
-named “syconn2” by running:
+Then you can install SyConn and all of its dependencies into a new conda `environment <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`__ named “syconn2” by running: